projet-m2-siris-unistra/chatalk/protocoles/Protocol.md

 ## Brainstorming and Conception

-We need to set up prtocols that will allow the interactions between differents entities.
+We need to set up protocols that will allow interactions between different entities.
 There is three entities:

 	* users,
 	* the server,
 	* and conversations (groups of users).

 Conversations are considered as an entity because the message from a user is broadcast to a group of users.
 A conversation is much like a multicast group in a network.

 ### Message basic structure

-We thought of the easier way to analyse a message.
+- We thought of the easier way to analyse a message.
 To parse a message, we need to know its type.
-It will give us two informations, the type of course but also the destination entity type.
+	- It will give us two informations, the type of course but also the destination entity type.
-As said before some message can only be send in a conversation (e.g. data : text, audio, video).
+	- As said before some message can only be send in a conversation (e.g. data : text, audio, video).
-Once, we know this two informations, we need to know precisely to which entity we have to send the message.
+- Once, we know those two informations, we need to know precisely to which entity we have to send the message.
-So, we need an id (userId, conversationId or server : by default, 0).
-Then we will also need the sender id, e.g. for example, to know which user sent the data.
+- So, we need an id (userId, conversationId or server : by default, 0).
+Then we will also need the sender id, e.g. to know which user sent the data.

 So far, each message will have the following structure: